 Soobum Im-USA TODAY Sports

-In today’s edition of “All Wired Up”, I’ll delve into the fantasy strengths of potential waiver wire gold like Diaw and the Miami Heat’s Michael Beasley.
+In today’s edition of “All Wired Up”, I’ll delve into the fantasy strengths of Rivers as the season winds down.